 Now that we have done single file processing, we need to look at bulk processing.
 Utilities such as cat, echo, grep, find, xargs, | , > , xxd, cut, sed, awk, nc, wc... are very useful for bulk processing.
 If you have many files to search through or huge files that do not work well in a GUI editor, linux utilities are the way to go.
 Compile a cheatsheet with commonly used functions.
 It will save you a lot of time.

 This item is last because it is almost impossible to control.
 Finding strong team members require a fair bit of luck.
 Chances are you are going to pair with average team members.
 To compensate for this, you have got to be much better than your competitors.
 At one of the group CTFs, my individual score was higher than the next 2 individual scores combined.
 You have got to carry the weight of 2-3 members in order to compensate.
 Luck plays a part in individual competitions as well.
-If I happen to participate in the same SANS event as you, my condolences to you.
+If I happen to participate in the same SANS event as you, you would be facing strong competition.

 7. Moving on